Third summer session begins

 The Reserve Collection is located at the Check-Out & Reserves Desk in Penfield Library.
 The purpose of this service is to provide access to material designated as required reading for the students enrolled in their courses.

-A SUNY Oswego ID or Penfield Library card must be presented in order to sign out reserve materials.
-Most reserve materials are restricted to a two hour loan; some may be taken home overnight if the faculty member teaching the course has so requested.
+A SUNY Oswego ID must be presented in order to sign out reserve materials.
+Most reserve materials are restricted to a two-hour loan, although other loan periods are available.

 - Circulating Materials (Books, Videos, Music Discs, etc.)

 - We will label and barcode items.
 This does not harm the books.